 Refusing to Submit to Blood Alcohol Testing

-When you got your driver’s license and drove on the roads in and around Pittsburgh, you gave something called "implied consent" to submit to certain tests when requested by police officers.
+As it is in every state in the union, when you got your driver’s license and drove on the roads in and around Pittsburgh, you gave something called "implied consent" to submit to certain tests when requested by police officers.
+This means that by accepting your driver’s license, you agreed to have your blood, breath, or urine tested whenever an officer requests it.
+You also agreed to provide your driver’s license and proof of insurance when asked to do so.
 However, everyone is allowed to avoid self-incrimination according to the Fifth Amendment of the Constitution.
-So, you can refuse to take the tests, but you have to face the consequences that result.
+So, you can refuse to take the BAC tests, but you have to face the consequences that result.

 Submitting to blood alcohol testing can give police and prosecutors actual physical evidence if you are charged with a DUI.
 Look at your situation and weigh the consequences of submitting and refusing.

 The test that is most common is a breathalyzer test.
 These tests have a reputation for being unreliable.
 Instead of a breath test, you may be asked to provide a blood or urine sample.
 Usually, these are collected at a police station.
 There are very specific steps and procedures that must be followed in collecting these.
 If someone mishandles the samples at any step along the way, the test results cannot be used against you.
 They become void.
 A Pittsburgh criminal defense attorney with experience in DUI defense knows how to look for these kinds of problems in the cases they defend.Refusing a Blood Alcohol Content Test: Potential Penalties

 Even though if you refuse a breathalyzer test, you can prevent prosecutors from getting their hands on physical evidence that your DUI charge was legitimate, you face serious consequences.
 The biggest one is that your driving privileges will be suspended.
 How long it is suspended depends on your criminal record.
 For a first time offender, it's generally for a year.